ARL-UTEP-OC/ecel/README.md

 # Evaluator-Centric and Extensible Logger (ECEL)

+## System Requirements
 ECEL has been tested on:
 * Kali Linux 2016.2, both 32 and 64-bit
-* Ubuntu 16.04 LTS 64-bit; however, a root account must be used in order for the task bar status icon to function properly
+* Ubuntu 16.04 LTS 64-bit, but see caveat below

+ECEL must be run as root.
+In order for the task bar status icon to function properly, you must also be logged in as root.

 ## Installation
 To install ECEL, run `./install.sh`